This vignette describes how to create an experiment()

 #> 2 V2 Gal(1)GalNAc(1) Gal(b1-3)GalNAc(a1-

-The layout is straightforward: variables as rows, samples as columns.
+The expression matrix contains your actual measurements.
+Layout: variables as rows, samples as columns.

-column names must match the sample column from your sample
+information, and column names must match the sample column

-Bonus: The order doesn’t need to be perfect – the functions are smart enough to line everything up correctly!
+from sample information.
+The order doesn’t need to be perfect -

 Let’s create our expression matrix: